 For 20 years now, The Mango Tree has been working to enable children and young people from remote parts of Kenya, Tanzania, Malawi and Uganda to access education, training and employment opportunities.
 We give children, young people and their care-givers a voice, adopting an empowerment approach that builds on local skills, resources and knowledge.
 We have helped to build African-led organisations by encouraging autonomy and independence for the future, in an approach that is underpinned by our core values:

 Respect and collaboration – The Mango Tree UK is founded on genuine relationships with people who share the same goals as us with a clear focus on poverty eradication.
 We respect local knowledge and expertise and strongly believe that rural people have the capacity to make significant changes to their own lives.
 Our work builds on people’s own solutions, adding value to their knowledge and experience.

-Courage and innovation – We support our partners and the communities with whom we work to challenge the causes of poverty, addressing negative attitudes on gender and child rights and protecting those at risk of harm.
+Courage and innovation – We support our partners and the communities with whom we work to challenge the causes of poverty, address negative attitudes on gender and child rights, and protecting those at risk of harm through strong safe guarding structures.
 We support our partners to take risks, explore new ideas and trial news ways of tackling development problems.

 Sustainability and empowerment – Our projects are tailored, appropriate, community focussed and community driven.
 They meet the real needs of the people with whom we work.
 We encourage local people to transfer their knowledge to new areas and new communities, in order to widen our scope of benefits, stimulate community social responsibility and encourage gender equality and grass roots empowerment – especially for children, young people and vulnerable adults.

 Our commitment to sustainability drives us to ensure that everything we do has a lasting impact.
 We seek to empower people to become self-sufficient and independent.